-The idea behind cash transfers is that instead of giving foreign aid money to a government or big agency, it goes directly to the individual people it is supposed to help, putting them in control of the decisions that shape their future.
+The idea behind cash transfers is that instead of giving foreign aid to a government or INGO or UN agency, the money goes directly to the individual people it is supposed to help, putting them in control of the decisions that shape their future.
 If you haven’t already read about this approach, you may wish to start with our introduction to cash transfers.

 Here, we’ll look at some frequent concerns about cash transfers.

 “They’ll spend it on alcohol, tobacco, and gambling.”